Kate is a mother of two boys and also manages a nanny business in the Sacramento area of California.

 - Light competition with very little chance of any hurt feelings due to having “lost” in this game (because with all the voices bouncing around the vehicle, really, does it matter in the end?!).

-- Keeps the players' eyes on the road ahead to help calm their stomach.
+- Keeps the players' eyes on the road ahead to help calm their stomachs.

 - Need for absolute tolerance and patience on the part of the driver.